taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 #### back to the **LOWER ESTATES ORBITAL STATION**

 Min casually rubs the side of her neck, where we can see a tiny pinprick of an injection needle.
 She squares her shoulders and approaches the platform gate and the Wardens and the scanners.
-She shows them her documents proving that she is a scholarship student at the ISE Corps, includes a view of her temporary student ID with *"Guild Assignment: Undecided"* prominently in view, and passes through without incident.
+She shows them her documents proving that she is a scholarship student at the ISE Corps, includes a view of her temporary student ID with *"Guild Assignment: Unassigned"* prominently in view, and passes through without incident.

 ### Page 8